 In some cases, your vet may instruct you to try to let the chewed-up cob pass through your dog’s intestines naturally.
-But if an obstruction is present, it’ll usually be necessary to go in and pull it out.
+But if an obstruction is present (or your vet feels that the cob may cause an obstruction soon), it’ll usually be necessary to go in and pull it out.

 This will often require surgery, but it may sometimes be possible to remove it with special instruments inserted into your dog’s mouth or rectum.

-In some cases, your vet may not feel it is necessary that you bring your dog in.
+In some cases, such as if you’re positive that your dog only swallowed a very small piece of the cob, your vet may not feel it is necessary that you bring your dog in.
 He or she may simply tell you to watch your dog for signs of obstruction.

 Some of the most common signs of intestinal obstruction include:

-If you note any of these problems, put the pup in the car and head to the vet.
+If you note any of these problems, put your pup in the car and head to the vet.

 Dogs eat corn cobs in one of two basic scenarios: